axibase/atsd/administration/replication.md

 `atsd_slave` is the hostname of the slave host.

 > Note: This guide should be executed only on new ATSD installations.
-Executing this guide on an existing ATSD installation will lead to the loss of all stored data on both the master and slave machines.
+Executing this guide on an existing ATSD installation leads to the loss of all stored data on both the master and slave machines.
-> Note: If master loses connection with slave, it will accumulate all the data and events for the duration of the connection loss and will start transferring the accumulated data once connection with slave is re-established.
+> Note: If master loses connection with slave, it accumulates all the data and events for the duration of the connection loss and starts transferring the accumulated data once connection with slave is re-established.
 No data should be lost in the process.